Attaphol Buspakom: Buriram United

 In 2012, he led Buriram United to the 2012 AFC Champions League group stage.
 Buriram along with Guangzhou Evergrande F.C. from China, Kashiwa Reysol from Japan and Jeonbuk Hyundai Motors which are all champions from their country.
 In the first match of Buriram they beat Kashiwa 3-2 and Second Match they beat Guangzhou 1-2 at the Tianhe Stadium.
 Before losing to Jeonbuk 0-2 and 3-2 with lose Kashiwa and Guangzhou 1-0 and 1-2 respectively and Thai Premier League Attaphol lead Buriram end 4th for table with win 2012 Thai FA Cup and 2012 Thai League Cup.

 Bangkok Glass

-In 2013, he moved from Buriram United to Bangkok Glass F.C.
+In 2013, he moved from Buriram United to Bangkok Glass.

 Personal life

 Attaphol's sons, Wannaphon Buspakom and Kanokpon Buspakom, are professional footballers.